-we’re looking for a new Executive director
+we’re looking for a new Community engagement coordinator

 The Ten Oaks Project is a charitable, volunteer-driven organization that engages and connects children and youth from 2SLGBTQ+ (lesbian, gay, bisexual, trans, two-spirit, queer) identities, families, and communities.

 We are looking for an energetic, flexible, and detail focused Community Engagement Coordinator to join our small team.
 The Coordinator manages the Families in Transition (FIT) and Parent Buddy Program, as well as administrative functions supporting the Executive Director and the smooth operations of the organization.
 The position plays a vital role in delivering programs to support the work of the organization.

 The Ten Oaks Project is committed to implementing a racially and ethnically diverse, anti-ageist, gender-varied, economically-mixed, and multi-abled staff team of people from 2SLGBTQ+ identified identities, families, and communities.

 Applicants are encouraged to share accessibility needs in the application process, and every attempt will be made to accommodate them.
 Trans and gender-diverse applicants are strongly encouraged to apply for this role.

 Position: 8 month part time contract beginning September 2021 with the possibility of extension*

 Hours of Work: 14 hours/ week.
 Work hours and location are somewhat flexible and can be adapted based upon a mutually agreeable arrangement.

 Wage: $22.00/hr and a $500/year professional development allowance.